Protein Crystallography Course

 As we have mentioned before, a crystal amplifies the diffraction pattern in certain directions, where the various unit cells diffract in phase, and eliminates it in other directions.
 In order for the unit cells to diffract in phase, the Bragg planes must pass through the same points in all the unit cells in the crystal.
 The easiest case to imagine is when the planes are separated by one unit cell edge, or an integral fraction of a unit cell edge.
 In the following picture, you can see that sets of planes separated by one unit cell edge or one-third unit cell edge will pass through equivalent atoms in the different unit cells.
 On the other hand, if the planes divide the unit cell edge by a non-integral number, the different unit cells will all diffract out of phase and the waves will cancel out.

 Note on defining the unit cell: The unit cell is outlined by three cell axes, a, b, and c along the x, y and z directions respectively.
 The use of bold font indicates that the cell axes are vectors, with length and direction.
+The unit cell is often described by the length of the axes and the angles between them:

 The black lines in the figure outline the unit cells, the red lines indicate planes separated by one unit cell edge along the a cell axis, and the blue lines indicate planes separated by one-third unit cell edge along a.